raman325/pyvizio/README.md

 ### Apps (TVs with app support only)

-Get a list of available apps by name (this list is static and is from the Vizio SmartCast Android source code.
-If you would like to add apps to this list and can retrieve the latest source code, you can use `pyvizio.util.gen_apps_list_from_src("path/to/root/of/source")` to retrieve the latest list.
+Get a list of available apps by name (this will attempt to get the latest list of apps which is stored exterenally, but will fall back to a static list found in the Vizio SmartCast Android source code.
+If you would like to add apps to the static list and can retrieve the latest source code, you can use `pyvizio.util.gen_apps_list_from_src("path/to/root/of/source")` to retrieve the latest list.
 The list is stored in `APPS` in `pyvizio/_api/apps.py` and you are welcome to submit a PR with updates)
 ```bash
 pyvizio --ip={ip:port} --device_type={device_type} --auth={auth_code} get-apps-list
 ```